 There are several reasons for this.
-Firstly, some symptoms of post-traumatic stress disorder can cause pain; for example, hyperarousal symptoms can often lead to tense muscle pain that can in turn become chronic.
+Firstly, some symptoms of PTSD and C-PTSD can cause pain; for example, hyperarousal symptoms (feeling on edge, scared of your surroundings and ‘on guard’) can often lead to tense muscle pain that can in turn become chronic.
 This anxiety and hypervigilance that often comes with PTSD can increase the tension you put on your muscles and joints in general.
 One PTSD suffer commented, ‘I’d wake up in the morning and my wrists and ankles would be agony – I’d been sleeping in such a tight, wound-up position what my joints just couldn’t keep up’.

 Prolonged deranged cortisol levels from PTSD can also deplete your adrenal glands, which in turn, raises the level of prolactin and therefore your sensitivity to pain increases.

-Further to this, many people suffering from PTSD show a lack of ability to go outside or exercise.
+Further to this, many people suffering from PTSD find they are unable to exercise as much as they’d like.
 This lack of movement can often lead to muscle and body pains, which can become chronic.

 Additionally, many traumatic events can, of course, cause serious physical injuries which then leads to chronic pain.